LiamBaxter-ST10435687/XHAW5112_EmpowerApp_POE_TechTitans/README.md

-This application was designed and developed to meet the company's request for a simple, engaging, and user-friendly experience that aligns with the overarching goal of "Empowering the Nation."
-The application focuses on intuitive navigation and streamlined functionality to ensure accessibility and usability for all users.

-Home Page:
-The Home page serves as the main navigation hub with four self-explanatory buttons:

-Six Month Courses
-Six Week Courses
-Contact Us
-Fees
-Each button redirects users to its respective screen, ensuring smooth navigation.

-Six Month and Six Week Courses Screens:

-Both screens feature a card structure layout for course items.
-Selecting a course card navigates users to the Enroll screen for that specific course.
-Users can return to the previous screen by tapping the back arrow located on the top right of the screen.
-Enroll Screen:

-Displays detailed information about the selected course.
-Includes an Enroll button that redirects users to the Fees screen.
-Contact Us Screen:

-Provides users with three contact numbers for support.
-Includes a Map Feature where users can select a location (Cape Town, Durban, or Johannesburg) from a dropdown.
-The map updates dynamically to display the selected location.
-Fees Screen:

-Features a form for users to input financial information:
-Name
-Email
-Selected Courses: Users select one or multiple courses using a modal.
-The selected courses are displayed in a field below.
-The app calculates the total course fee automatically.
-Includes a Submit a Request button for requesting a consultant.

-Application Name: Empowering the Nation App
-Description:
-This application is designed to provide an engaging and user-friendly experience for users exploring and enrolling in courses.
-It includes features to enhance accessibility and ensure a smooth user journey through its streamlined navigation.

 Steps to Use the Application
-Home Page

-Open the app to land on the Home page.
-Four buttons are displayed:
-Six Month Courses: Tap to view six-month course options.
-Six Week Courses: Tap to view six-week course options.
-Contact Us: Tap to access contact numbers and map locations.
-Fees: Tap to open the fees form for financial details and course selections.
-Six Month and Six Week Courses Screens

-Tap on a course card to view detailed information.
-Navigate to the Enroll Screen for the selected course.
-Use the back arrow in the top-right corner to return to the Home page.
-Enroll Screen

-View detailed course information.
+Step 1: Open the GitHub repository link provided.

+Step 2: Click on the "Code" button and select "Download ZIP."

+Step 3: Unzip the downloaded folder to your computer.

+Step 4: Open the unzipped folder in your preferred code editor, such as Visual Studio Code.

+Step 5: Start the application by running the appropriate command in the terminal, such as npm start or yarn start.
+Open your browser and navigate to http://localhost:3000 if required.

+Step 6: Navigate through the application starting with the Home Page.
+The Home Page displays four buttons: Six Month Courses, Six Week Courses, Contact Us, and Fees.
+Select any button to proceed.

+Step 7: On the Six Month or Six Week Courses screens, select a course card to navigate to the Enroll screen.
+If you need to return, tap the back arrow located at the top-right corner of the screen.

-Tap the Enroll button to proceed to the Fees screen.
+Step 8: On the Enroll screen, view the course details.
+Tap the Enroll button to move to the Fees screen.
-Contact Us Screen

-View the three contact numbers for support.
-Use the dropdown menu to select a location (Cape Town, Durban, or Johannesburg).
-The map updates dynamically to show the selected location.
-Fees Screen

-Fill in your Name and Email in the provided fields.
-Tap the Select Courses field to open a modal and choose one or multiple courses.
-View the selected courses displayed in the field below.
-The app automatically calculates the total course fee based on your selection.
-Tap the Submit a Request button to request a consultant.
-Follow these steps to navigate the app and utilize all features effectively.
+Step 9: Navigate to the Contact Us screen by selecting the corresponding button on the Home Page.
+Here, view the three contact numbers and select a location (Cape Town, Durban, or Johannesburg) from the dropdown menu to update the map accordingly.

+Step 10: On the Fees screen, input your name and email in the provided fields.
+Select one or multiple courses using the modal that appears when tapping the Select Courses field.
+The selected courses will display below, and the total course fee will be calculated automatically.
+Once complete, press the Submit a Request button to finalize your application.

+Step 11: Verify all functionalities by testing the navigation, form submissions, and course selection process to ensure the application works as expected.